ZakSiam/Multi-Objective-Coverage-via-Constraint-Active-Search/README.md

-# MOC-CAS (AAMAS 2026) — Reference code for SARS-CoV-2 3CLPro dataset
+# MOC-CAS (AAMAS 2026) — Code for SARS-CoV-2 3CLPro dataset

-This repository contains a reference implementation of **MOC-CAS** (Multi-Objective Coverage via Constraint Active Search) used in the **AAMAS 2026 camera-ready** experiments on the **SARS-CoV-2 3CLPro target dataset**.
-The same code/logic was applied to other datasets in the paper.
+This repository contains an implementation of the **MOC-CAS** algorithm on the **SARS-CoV-2 3CLPro target dataset**.
+The same code was applied to other datasets in the paper.

+**Multi-Objective Coverage via Constraint Active Search** Zakaria Shams Siam, Xuefeng Liu, Chong Liu
+The 25th International Conference on Autonomous Agents and Multiagent Systems (**AAMAS**-2026), Paphos, Cyprus, 2026, to appear.

 ## Repository contents